-Now I have a motorhome, with an integrated alternator that is developed especially for the devices in my RV.
-And, often, parked right beside me, maybe a Class-C, a Fifth-Wheel, or a Tag-Along, all with their integrated generators, providing those creature comforts we are all ruined with.
+Now I have a motorhome, with an integrated alternator that is developed especially for the devices in my mobile home.
+And, often, parked right beside me, maybe a Class-C, a Fifth-Wheel, or a Tag-Along, all with their integrated power cells, providing those creature comforts we are all ruined with.

 Onan Rv Generator is your safest option.
-And, even if you don’t have an integrated generator, many campers utilize portable power generators when they camp in a rough website somewhere.
+And, even if you don’t have an integrated alternator, many campers utilize portable power cells when they camp in a rough website somewhere.

-There are many good portable generators around, and they are reasonably inexpensive, for what you get.
+There are many good portable alternators around, and they are reasonably inexpensive, for what you get.